 Take the OLTP database industry as an example.
 Ensuring that transactions always execute with "linearizable" or "serializable" isolation is just one of the dozens of incredibly challenging problems that must be solved before even the most basic correctness guarantees can be provided.
 Other challenges that will have to be solved: fault handling, load shedding, QoS, durability, and load balancing.
 The list goes on and on, and every new system has to at least make a reasonable attempt at all of them!
 Some vendors rode the hype wave of NoSQL to avoid providing meaningful guarantees, such as not providing linearizability in a lot of cases, but we think those days are long gone.

 Vendors are spending so much time rebuilding existing solutions, they end up not solving the actual end users' problems, although ostensibly that's why they decided to create a new data platform in the first place!
-Instead of re-inventing the wheel, we think database vendors should be focused on solving the user's actual pain points like the "database sprawl" problems we covered in our previous blog post: "Why do companies need so many different database technologies".
+Instead of re-inventing the wheel, we think database vendors should be focused on solving the user's actual pain points.

 The good news is there is a growing trend in the industry to reuse great open source software as a building block for higher level data infrastructure.
 For example, some vendors realized that a local key-value store like RocksDB could be used to deliver many features and enforce an abstraction boundary between the higher level database system and storage.
 They still hide RocksDB behind a custom API, but get to leverage all the development and testing effort it has received over the years.
 This can result in new systems that are both robust (durable, correct) and performant at the single-node level in a very short amount of time.